githubnext/blocks/docs/Developing blocks/2 Building your first block.md

 - `originalContent`: contains the original contents of the file.
 This is useful if you want to be able to display a diff of changes made, but not yet committed.
 - `isEditable`: a flag indicating whether the current user has permission to edit the file.
 If it is false, the block should disable editing functionality, if present.
 - `onUpdateContent`: a hook that can be called to update content programmatically.
 Users can also commit changes using the `Save` button in the Blocks interface next to the block picker.
-Whether triggered via the hook or the save button, the Blocks application will display a dialog containing a diff to the user, and ask for their permission to make a commit.
+Whether triggered via the hook or the save button, the Blocks platform will display a dialog containing a diff to the user, and ask for their permission to make a commit.
 Commits are recorded as being authored by the user that made (and approved) the request.

 ### Nesting